Taynara-Veloso/Woovi_Frontend_Engineer_Challenge/README.md

 # Woovi Challenge

-Este projeto é um desafio de frontend proposto pela Woovi
+This project is a frontend challenge proposed by Woovi

 Tools used in this project